Jim Costa: Political positions

-Abortion and Contraception
+Abortion

-In 2020, Costa received a 100% rating from NARAL Pro-Choice America and has been endorsed by the Planned Parenthood Action Fund.
-Costa opposed the overturning of Roe v.
+Costa opposed the 2022 overturning of Roe v.
 Wade, saying, "this ruling strips women of their freedom to make their own decisions and the constitutional right to privacy."
-He is an original co-sponsor of the Women's Health Protection Act, which prohibits governmental restrictions on the provision of, and access to, abortion services nationwide.
+He is an original co-sponsor of the Women's Health Protection Act.

-Additionally, Costa voted for H.R.
-8373 ("The Right to Contraception Act"), which would create a statutory right for individuals to obtain contraceptives and engage in contraception.
-He also voted for the Ensuring Women’s Right to Reproductive Freedom Act, which would protect individuals crossing state lines who are seeking safe and legal reproductive healthcare, including those traveling with them, from criminal prosecution.

 Agriculture

 Costa co-sponsored the bipartisan Agricultural Certainty for Reporting Emissions (ACRE) Act.
 The act would strip provisions from Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), which was responsible for ensuring cleanup of industrial toxic waste dumps, oil spills, and chemical tank explosions environmental regulations on farmland.
 If enacted, the act would reduce transparency by protecting livestock farmers from changes to waste storage and disposal methods.
 Another provision would protect farmers from strict water laws, regulated under the Clean Water Act.

 District of Columbia rights

 Costa supports DC statehood.
-He was a co-sponsor and voted for H.R.
-51 - Washington, D.C.
+He was a co-sponsor and voted for Washington, D.C.
 Admission Act, which would grant statehood to the residential areas of the current District of Columbia as the State of Washington, Douglass Commonwealth.

 On February 9, 2023, Costa, along with 30 other Democrats, voted with House Republicans to reject the Revised Criminal Code Act of 2022, passed by the Council of the District of Columbia.